ygohko/zatsu/README.md

-# zatsu: Experimental general purpose tiny version control system
+# zatsu: Experimental general purpose basic version control system

 ## About

-zatsu is an experimental general purpose tiny version control system.
+zatsu is an experimental general purpose basic version control system.
 It has these concepts:

 * Tool for commiting files only
 * Does not have branches